luizpais/encurtator/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

+I use this project to test Datadog capabilities and integrations with Quarkus.
+To test with datadog, sending Trace info, initiate the program using the following command line:

+java -javaagent:"dd-java-agent.jar" -jar ./target/encurtator-1.0.1-runner.jar

+This project integrates with Compainer project that is also sendiing trace data do Datadog.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

 ## Running the application in dev mode